jamierpond/premium-silence/README.md

 ## How do I add *private* github repos as JUCE modules?

-Generate an ssh key (without a passphrase) for the repository and add it as a secret to your Pamplejuce-derived repository.
+Generate an ssh key (without a passphrase) for the repository and add it as a secret to your PremiumSilence-derived repository.

 Then, use the `ssh_key` option in the checkout action, like so: